juanca/blog/articles/react-component-architecture.md

 Any changes to this flow requires a modification to the original source code of the `TextField` -- whose purpose was to just display a label and an input element.

+#### When?

+Whenever a component needs to do more than just displaying data, a behavior component would suffice.

+#### Why?

+#### How?

+This can be achieved by duplicating or modifying the original presentational component.

 #### Testing